 Over the hundreds if not now, thousands of presentations I have done around the World, the understanding of what is risk, versus what people think it is, has been a central theme to almost each and every one and in particular when it comes to Options Trading Strategies.

-One of the central themes to the interview was the common misperception out there that “Options are Risky!” and over the course of the interview, I set out the case for what proved to be the actual opposite.
+One of the central themes to the interview was the common misperception out there that “Options are Risky!” and over the course of the interview.
+I set out the case for what proved to the actual opposite.

 Options are flexible

 One of my senior traders was quoted not so long back as saying “options are the thinking man’s derivative” and this is a great truism.
 Options offer more flexibility than any other trading instrument out there – for example this little list of outcomes:

 - Generate regular income

 - To provide a profit from a rising market

 - Provide a profit from a falling market

 - To provide a profit from a sideways market

 - Provide a profit from a wildly volatile market